petercripps/montyhall/README.md

 `You guessed correctly 499,910 out of 1,000,000 times.`

 So it would appear the strategy to win the car is always to change your guess when asked to do so.
 If you do the chance of winning is 2/3 as opposed to 1/3 if you don't.
 If you randomly change sometimes and not others odds are 1/2.
+Don't believe this, see this video: https://www.youtube.com/watch?v=UgKrQ2ywVfs